 An ACP (Asian Citrus Psyllid) on the outskirts of Tijuana tested positive for Clas, the bacteria that leads to Citrus Greening (a.k.a.
 HLB).
 The infected psyllid was found seven miles south of the US-Mexico border.
 This is the first time an HLB positive psyllid has been found in the area since the United States Department of Agriculture (USDA) began its cooperative program with Mexico.
 The USDA works cooperatively with Mexico to conduct area wide treatments, biocontrol and surveys in the border region to help prevent the spread of HLB.
 The find site is currently being treated and surrounding trees and ACP are being tested for HLB.
 Updates to follow as more info becomes available.

-As of September 18, 2019, a total of 1,617 trees and 263 ACP samples have tested positive for the HLB bacterium on a total of 1,154 sites.
+As of November 13, 2019, a total of 1,655 trees and 264 ACP samples have tested positive for the HLB bacterium on a total of 1,197 sites.
 The sites are located in the following counties: Los Angeles, Orange, and Riverside.
-No positive ACP or trees have yet to be found in commercial citrus.

 New!
 The Citrus Pest & Disease Prevention Program (CPDPP) Released a new 30-second Public Service Announcement (PSA), “What If California Citrus Disappeared?”

-And if you haven't seen the County of San Dieg's ACP/HLB PSA, click below!
+And if you haven't seen the County of San Diego's ACP/HLB PSA, click below!

 California Citrus Pest and Disease Prevention Committee (CPDPC)

 endorses “Best Practices for Growers in Response to HLB in California.”

 To provide California citrus growers with a strong toolbox of